anotherstarburst/anotherstarburst/README.md

 ## About

-I love building teams, creating value and solving problems.
+I love coaching, creating value and solving problems.
 The common thread is often code.

 ## Tools